 This guide was more of a compass of best practices to follow for accounting businesses to win in SEO.
 Elements that I did not go over include schema markup, competitor research, speed optimization, clear architecture, backlinks, and more.
 There is more to search engine optimization than those elements too, but this should give you a boost to your strategy.

-If you want to grow your business online, I offer a SEO audit that can help find specific opportunities to help improve your online presence.
+If you want to grow your business online, I offer a Free SEO Audit that can help find specific opportunities to help improve your online presence.